thepower/power-docs/docs/Maintain/build-and-start-a-node/08-seed-nodes.md

 To use the Seed node:

 1. Check the prerequisites [here](./01-prerequisites.md).
 2. Download the node.
-Here you have three options:
+Here you have the following options:

-   1.
-   2. Download the node using the [Docker image](https://hub.docker.com/r/thepowerio/tpnode).
+   1. Download the node using the [Docker image](https://hub.docker.com/r/thepowerio/tpnode).
-   3. Download the [source](../../Maintain/build-and-start-a-node/06-startingTpNode_source.md#downloading-and-building-the-node) code and build it (only for advanced users).
+   2. Download the [source](../../Maintain/build-and-start-a-node/06-startingTpNode_source.md#downloading-and-building-the-node) code and build it (only for advanced users).

 3. Install Erlang (this step is applicable for Docker installation **ONLY**):